 This class will be taught utilizing the Special Olympics curriculum.
 We will play a variety of group games that will be modified so that everyone, regardless of developmental level can participate.
 This class will also target developing social skills and motor skills.
 At the end of this class, we will take a field trip to a fun recreation spot in the community!

 For many children with autism or similar delays and their families, feeding and meal time can be a stressful or scary experience.
 This class is designed to help those children that have feeding struggles.
 The class will meet one hour weekly and have a 1:1 child to teacher ratio.
 Due to this ratio, it is possible to better individualize the therapy and go at a the pace your child needs.
 There will be several foods to choose from for the semester.
 As the therapist begins to introduce a food, they will use a hierarchy devised from the core concepts of Occupational Therapy.
 This hierarchy is divided into 7 steps, and is designed to be implemented so that lower level skills are used to build up to the upper level skills.
 Using this hierarchy, the therapist will aim to make your child’s experience with the chosen target a good one.

 Why is preschool good for my child?

-Why are Bridges social groups important for my child?
+Why are the Autism Center social groups important for my child?

 Social groups provide focused opportunities for your child to make friends and learn to build relationships with other children.